-If you are familiar with Microsoft Power Point then you are going to love this!
-It is the fastest and simplest way I know to illustrate a story using your computer or to make a really professional looking flip chart.
+If you are familiar with Microsoft PowerPoint then you are going to love this!
+It is the fastest and simplest way to illustrate a story using your computer or to make a really professional-looking flip chart.

-If you are not familiar with Power Point then the following will make no sense at all.
-I suggest you make friends with someone in your congregation who can teach you how to use it.
+If you are not familiar with PowerPoint then the following will make no sense at all.
+It may be helpful for you to make friends with someone in your congregation who can teach you how to use it.
 Many people in business and lots of younger people know their way around this program.

-Another idea: If you are industrious (and this is really fun to do as a family or class project) have some volunteers pose for the various “scenes” and take your own pictures. - Tell the Story using Power Point: Finally, I show the presentation on a laptop or a bigger screen if available.
+- Another idea: If you are industrious (and this is really fun to do as a family or class project), have some volunteers pose for the various “scenes” and take your own pictures.

-- Make a Flip Chart: I don’t always have a laptop at my disposal and I still like using the basic flip chart, anyway.
-So, using the various print features for slides, handouts and notes pages I can print out my own flip chart.
+- You can print out the flip chart using the various print features for slides, handouts and notes pages.
 Using heavier paper is helpful.
-I can also save the presentation to pdf if I want.
+You can also save the presentation to pdf if you want.

 Lesson: King Hezekiah Prays for Health